fbpx App Store Google Play

 How to Avoid Card Skimmers with Contactless Payments

-Contactless cards and mobile wallets both use one of the most secure encryption methods available: tokenization.
-Your payment information is encoded, and each transaction you make with your contactless payment creates a unique one-time code, effectively eliminating access to the data scammers attempt to steal.
+Contactless cards and mobile wallets use one of the most secure encryption methods available: tokenization.
+Your payment information is encoded, and each transaction you make with your contactless payment creates a unique one-time code, eliminating access to the data scammers attempt to steal.
 Should a store you have shopped at ever be victim to a cyber attack, your private card information will be safe.

 Related Posts